Offline Recording with Auto-Resume

 Commuting Without Data

 Train tunnels, subway systems, and rural stretches with no cell signal are prime dictation time.
 Record thoughts during connectivity gaps and let them process automatically when signal returns.
-AICHE handles the transition seamlessly - you don't need to manually switch modes or check connectivity status.
+You don't need to manually switch modes or check connectivity status - the transition is automatic.

 Remote and Outdoor Work